-Originally, the port that supplied foods to Rome was near Tiber Island, but in the 2nd century BC it was moved to Testaccio because the old port wasn’t enough anymore due to the increasing trades.
+Originally, the port that supplied food to Rome was near Tiber Island, but in the 2nd century BC it was moved to Testaccio because the old port wasn’t enough anymore due to the increasing trade.
 This is how Emporium (the port) and several storage buildings such as Porticus Aemilia and Horrea Galbana were founded.

-It’s believed that Monte dei Cocci is made of millions of jars fragments.
-This was made possible only by painstakingly organising each piece.
+It’s believed that Monte dei Cocci is made of millions of jar fragments.
+This was made possible only by painstakingly organizing each piece.

-With the end of the Roman Empire, the port Emporium and the whole area was abandoned.
+With the end of the Roman Empire, the port Emporium and the whole area were abandoned.
 During the Middle Ages, the Testaccio neighborhood was mainly an area for farming, agriculture, and vineyards.

-Between the 17th and the 18th centuries, all around Testaccio, Romans built the caves for the production and storage of the wine.
+Between the 17th and 18th centuries, all around Testaccio, Romans built caves for the production and storage of wine.
 With time, these places started to become local osterie and trattorie, giving the neighborhood its distinctive trait of the place to go to find the traditional “cucina povera” meals.

-The definitive layout of Testaccio neighborhood was given between 1908 and 1930 with the addition of institutional buildings such as schools, the local post office, a fire station and the church of Santa Maria Liberatrice.
-Important public spaces were also realised, including Ponte Sublicio bridge and Campo Testaccio soccer field.
+The definitive layout of the Testaccio neighborhood was given between 1908 and 1930 with the addition of institutional buildings such as schools, the local post office, a fire station, and the church of Santa Maria Liberatrice.
+Important public spaces were also realized, including the Ponte Sublicio bridge and Campo Testaccio soccer field.

 Easy map of Rome Testaccio Neighborhood